course-dprep/Investigating-IMDB-data/README.md

 - library(readr)

 # Recreating the Project: A Comprehensive Guide -- Need to check this
-Voor dit project is ```make``` gebruikt om het project te automatiseren.
-Bij het runnen van de makefile die binnen deze repository niet in een map gestopt is worden alle map specifieke makefiles aangestuurd.
-Hiermee wordt het project gerund en hoeft het dus niet handmatig gedaan worden.
-Hieronder de volgorde waarin het project runt:
+For this project, ```make``` was used to automate the project.
+When running the makefile that is not put into a folder within this repository, all folder specific makefiles are controlled.
+With this, the project is run and therefore does not need to be done manually.
+Below is the order in which the project runs:

 *src/python_source_code/1_boxofficemojo_openingweekendscraper.py
 src/data-preparation/2_download_and_merge_data.R
-src/data-preparation/3_data_filter_and_merg.R
+src/data-preparation/3_data_filter_and_merge_data.R
 src/analysis/4_Analysis.Rmd
 **gen/clean.R

-*Deze code wordt niet gerund door make.
-Omdat deze code statisch is en niet weinig aangepast zal worden over tijd is er voor gekozen om deze code niet te laten runnen via make.
-De dataset die uit deze webscraper komt is te vinden in data/weekend_data.csv.
-Wilt u deze scraper zelf laten runnen kan dit door het bestand te laten runnen in Python.

-De clean.R wordt niet handmatig gerund en kan gerund worden om tijdelijke gegenereerde files te verwijderen uit de mappenstructuur.
-Deze wordt niet gelijk gerund omdat deze files gebruikt zouden kunnen worden om vanaf een later stadium in het project te resultaten opnieuw te runnen.
-Dit zorgt ervoor dat niet altijd de grote datasets hoeven worden ingeladen.
+*This code is not run by make.
+Because this code is static and will not be modified much over time, it was chosen not to run this code through make.
+The dataset that comes out of this webscraper can be found in data/weekend_data.csv.
+If you want to run this scraper yourself, you can do so by running the file in Python.
+So the data from this scraper is extracted from a csv file and used as input for 2_download_and_merge_data.R.

+The clean.R is not run manually and can be run to remove temporary generated files from the directory tree.
+It is not run right away because these files could be used to re-run results from a later stage in the project.
+This ensures that the large datasets do not always have to be loaded.

 ## Notes -- Need to check this
-- `make clean` removes all unncessary temporary files.
+- gen/paper/clean.R removes all unncessary temporary files.
-- Tested under Linux Mint (should work in any linux distro, as well as on Windows and Mac)
+- Tested under Windows and Mac.
-- IMPORTANT: In `makefile`, when using `\` to split code into multiple lines, no space should follow `\`.
-Otherwise Gnu make aborts with error 193.
-- Many possible improvements remain.
-Comments and contributions are welcome!
+- This project is free to make additions and therefore everyone is free to contribute to it.